HelloThisWorld/HelloThisWorld/README.md

 # Hello, world 👋

-**Senior Software Engineer — AI agent infrastructure, verification-first systems, context engineering, MCP tool integration, and production-grade software reliability.**

-I build the layer between AI agents and real codebases: systems that give agents **verifiable context** instead of confident guesses, and harnesses that **measure** whether agent skills actually work before they ship.

-> A fluent but unsupported answer about a production system is not intelligence — it is a production risk.
-> My work treats evidence, determinism, and honest refusal as engineering requirements, not aspirations.

----

 ## The Open Mind ecosystem

 Three open-source projects that form one pipeline: **generate trusted context → expose it to agents → verify agent behavior.**